 Anglica naturally organises many parties at night clubs during the study year.
-The parties have varying themes but especially two music inspired parties have proven their staying power so far (Black Music Night and Britpop).
+The parties have varying themes but especially two English-themed parties have proven their staying power so far (Britpop and St. Patrick's Day).
 We co-organise parties with other student organisations which makes it easy to meet students outside of Anglica as well.

 Come November, Anglicans release their anchors and set sail on the Baltic Sea!
 Many hilarious moments await, for on board a cruise ship anything truly is possible.